WISH-FM

 WISH-FM (98.9 MHz) is a radio station licensed to Galatia, Illinois, United States.
-The station airs an adult contemporary format, and is owned by Dana Withers' Withers Broadcasting, through licensee WISH Radio, LLC.
+The station is owned by Dana Withers' Withers Broadcasting, through licensee WISH Radio, LLC.

+The station aired a Millennial Hits format consisting of popular songs from the 1990s and 2000s.
+On June 1, 2026, the station went off the air along with some of its sister stations as part of a reorganization effort by the owner, with the final song being "Magic" by Coldplay.